aigul-kozak/webdriverio_docker/README.md

 edge (fallback → chrome) — if Edge failed and Chrome was used chrome or firefox — for normal runs
 This ensures the CI/CD pipeline never breaks due to driver issues.

-Allure Reporting
+Note: Do not create index.html manually — the Allure CLI generates the report structure automatically.

 Generate and View Allure Report Locally npm run allure:generate npm run allure:open
 Results after each test run:
 Raw results: allure-results/
 HTML report: allure-report/

 In CI, Allure reports are generated per browser: reports/chrome/ reports/firefox/ reports/edge/
 Locally, reports are combined in allure-report/.
-Note: Do not create index.html manually — the Allure CLI generates the report structure automatically.

 Run Tests in Docker
 Build Docker Image